Gertrude A. Muller: Toilet training

 Gertrude Muller's first and most notable invention was the Little Toidey, one of the first potty chairs.
 The product was initially manufactured in metal and wood, though models made after 1945 were made of plastic.
 The Little Toidey featured its own basin for traveling, and fit onto a full-size toilet while at home.
 An article published in Children, the Magazine for Parents in 1927 encouraged mothers to ask their local stores to carry the Little Toidey as the product "saves oceans of work."
 The seat appeared alongside toilet training advice in the childrearing manual Mother and Baby Care in Pictures written by Louise Zabriskie in 1935.

-Eventually, Muller's company also offered the "Little Two-Step," a small set of steps to aid a toddler in independently accessing a standard-height sink or toilet.
-An advertisement published in 1938 included images of the Little Two-Step being utilized by a toddler to access his Little Toidey safely.
+Eventually Muller's company also offered the "Little Two-Step," a small set of steps to aid a toddler in independently accessing a standard-height sink or toilet.
+An advertisement published in 1938 included images of the Little Two-Step being used by a toddler to access his Little Toidey safely.
 The same advertisement, published in Volume 16 of Hygeia: A Journal of Individual and Community Health, included the claim that doctors recommended the Little Toidey for toilet training infants.